BruceEckel/scripts/Coming_out.md

 **ADAM:** I don't own any smart devices.

-**VEX:** Smart move.
+**VEX:** Wise move.
 Last thing we need is corporate surveillance in our toothbrushes.

 **DAVE:** *(lighting joint)* Joke's on them.
 My toothbrush is analog.